Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 ## Buttons layout
 ![](/Button_layout.png)

+Based on the NeoGeo CD controller plus autofires placed where I find them the more accurate when playing.

 ## Required parts
 - [Project PCB](/PCB/) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options (any thickness, any color).
 - [90° SNES controller port](https://aliexpress.com/item/32828768824.html)